rhmaxdotorg/pulsechain-validator/README.md

 Desktop or Server edition works, however Desktop edition is recommended as it provides a GUI and is easier to navigate for beginners. **LTS** (long term support) versions are often more stable, which is better for servers and things you want to know are well tested and reliable.

 # Hardware
 The consensus on the **minimum recommended requirements** to run a validator seem to be **32gb RAM, 2TB disk and plenty of processing power (quadcore, xeon/ryzen, 4-8 vCPUs and such)**.
-These can come in the form of buying or building your own server and paying an upfront cost, utilities and maintenance OR renting a server from a VPS/cloud provider such as **Amazon AWS (M2.2Xlarge server)** and paying monthly to use their platform and resources.
+These can come in the form of buying or building your own server and paying an upfront cost, utilities and maintenance OR renting a server from a VPS/cloud provider such as **Amazon AWS (M2.2Xlarge server)** or **Digital Ocean 32GB Droplet** and paying monthly to use their platform and resources.
 Both have advantages and disadvantages as well as varying time, monetary and management costs.

 Could you get by with an old PC under your desk with a $50 battery backup?
 Maybe, but that would not be *recommended*.
 I'd rather not skimp on hardware for things that I would plan to run for years and pay for the peace of mind of not worrying about what I'm going to do if X fails one day, wishing I'd started with stronger foundations.
 If you try and do it right the first time, you might save a lot of time and headache.